 The search was over in 1994, in the small town of Remshalden, Germany (outside Stuttgart) when Mark met Hans Paal.
 Paal Verpackungsmachinen a small yet talented company was being taken to the next level by the second generation of ownership lead by Claus Paal.
 Mark believed Claus and his company would be able to fill Interpak’s need for automation and end of line packaging machinery.
 Interpak continued its successful and healthy relationship with Paal Verpackungsmachinen for 15 years installing over 200 production lines until the sale of Paal to Bosch in 2009.

-Interpak has recently entered into an exclusive representation agreement with Somic Verpackungsmaschinen for all of North America.
+In the fall of 2009, Interpak entered into an exclusive representation agreement with Somic Verpackungsmaschinen for all of North America.
 Somic is located in Amerang, Germany just outside of Munich.
 Somic Verpackungsmaschinen has focused on specialty product collations and end packaging since 1974.
-The addition of Somic will replace PAAL Verpackungsmaschinen in Interpak’s delivery program due to the recent Bosch purchase of PAAL.
+The addition of Somic would replace PAAL Verpackungsmaschinen in Interpak’s delivery program due to the recent Bosch purchase of PAAL.

 As we announced a few weeks ago, we recently formed an agreement with HDG Verpackungsmaschinen which specializes in premier form/fill/seal pouch machines.
 HDG and Somic can be integrated together to form an integrated packaging line, and have worked together many times in the past.
 HDG Verpackungsmaschinen is located in Kürten, Germany just outside of Dusseldorf.
 HDG competes with Laudenberg, Rovema, Bossar, Volpak, and others with its heavy duty pouch machinery and custom dosing equipment.